Menu

 Are you an experienced day hiker who’s ready to spend a night (or 2, or 3) in the woods?
 I was fortunate enough to have a friend (an AT thru hiker) show me the ropes on my first backpacking trip, and I’m excited to share that knowledge with other hikers.
 Backpacking requires careful packing to manage weight—you don’t want to carry anything you won’t absolutely need (except first aid supplies).
 There are also important things to consider when choosing a spot to camp for the night, mapping distances, estimating caloric needs, and refilling water.

-Join me for an informative, safe overnight adventure!
-1, 2, and 3 night trips are offered in Maine and New Hampshire.
 I can provide high quality backpacking rental equipment at a very low cost through a partnership with Maine GearShare, so you won’t have to purchase a ton of equipment before you give backpacking a try.
-Start planning now!